Note: this post was re-posted from my old website, originally published in September 2016.

 Goryokaku was my first destination.
 I enjoyed looking at the city view from the top of Goryokaku Tower not so far from the fortress itself.
 The tower was a bit gimmicky, but it offered background on city history.
 I found it interesting how the fort was built to defend the city government from Western powers, while at the same time design of the fort itself was influenced by colonial age western-civilization forts.
 Kinda ironic, yet fits as a constant reminder of Japan’s own rapid industrial advancement during the Meiji era.

 Leaving the fort, I originally planned to hike Mount Hakodate and wait until the sunset where I could enjoy the night view of the city.
-Unfortunately, in the wake of a recent typhoon I mentioned earlier, both the ropeway and the hiking path to the mountain was closed.
+Unfortunately, in the wake of a recent typhoon I mentioned earlier, both the ropeway and the hiking path to the mountain were closed.
 I was utterly disappointed because it was such a sunny day.

 But instead, a visit to a nearby shrine helped to remedy the disappointment.
 Located on top of the sloping road overlooking the city, the shrine is a perfect lookout.
-I stayed here for a while then heading to my guesthouse in the southern part of the city by the last stop of the tram route.
+I stayed here for a while then headed to my guesthouse in the southern part of the city by the last stop of the tram route.
 After leaving my luggage there I promptly went out again to seek the famous night view around the bay area and Motomachi.

 The sight at the bay was marvelous.
 I also went for dinner at the local fast-food chain ‘Lucky Pierrot’.
-My guest house’s owner suggested me to try on their famous burger, since their stores could only be found in Hakodate and nowhere else.
+My guest house’s owner suggested I try on their famous burger, since their stores could only be found in Hakodate and nowhere else.
 I was pleasantly surprised at the taste and low price.

 Continuing to the Motomachi area, which is located on the slopes of a hill, I saw many remnants of foreign traders’ offices — including a former British consulate.
 Situated at the end of an incline close to the consulate, lies the old Public Hall of Hakodate Ward, a magnificent building reminiscent of colonial style.
 I went inside for a quick tour and enjoyed a prolonged rest sitting where I sat at the base of the stairs leading to the public hall, gazing at the inner harbor of Hakodate.